 - Flexibility.
 While WordPress employs themes and plugins, Drupal uses modules and extensions for configuration processing.
 This allows for delicate detailing to make your site unique.
 Most packs must be installed and set up by the user, which is not that easy with WordPress.
 An experienced developer can achieve better results!
 In Drupal there is an option to integrate such useful functions as Shopify, Twitter, Yoast and others through the vast variety of modules.

 - Language selection.
 Drupal's system supports more than one hundred languages (though some are only partially adapted).
-So even in base settings Drupal is the best solution for polylingual pages.
+So even in base settings, Drupal is the best solution for polylingual pages.

 - Drupal's expanded system of extensions control that simplifies user administration is more effective than in WordPress.
 It is possible to differentiate user access to certain data by role models.

-How to Migrate from WordPress to Drupal: a Practical Guide
+Steps to Migrate from WordPress to Drupal

 Let’s have a look at the whole Wordexpress XML to Drupal migration: